Ocean Software

 Headquarters:

 Ocean Software was a British video game developer and publisher which existed throughout the 1980s and 1990s.
-At it peak, it was one of the biggest publishers in Europe, developing hundreds of games for home computers and game consoles.
+At its peak, it was one of the biggest publishers in Europe, developing hundreds of games for home computers and game consoles.
+It also operated a short-lived American development division known as Ocean of America.

 History